New Custom Field "Found in Version"

 type "list" and enter all versions by Hand.

-#8 Updated by Bram Verburg almost 9 years ago
+#8 Updated by Bram Verburg about 9 years ago

 This one is important for me too, since I know this will be a show-stopper for replacing Bugzilla with Redmine in my organization.
 I started working on a patch and I could use some input.